NCS-75/odoo-installer/README.md

 [partner_company](partner_company/) | 14.0.1.0.0 | - Add 'Share Capital' field in res.partner and res.company - New page for company specific res.partner's fields - New page for Coworkers if any
 [partner_company_l10n_fr](partner_company_l10n_fr/) | 14.0.1.0.0 | Move SIRET fields in new res.partner's Company page from module partner_company
 [partner_default_lang](partner_default_lang/) | 14.0.1.0.0 | Define res.partner's lang as user's company's.
-[partner_installer](partner_installer/) | 14.0.1.0.0 | Minimum installer's fields on res.partner for connection with MyDS, with datas but no views.
+[partner_installer](partner_installer/) | 14.0.1.0.0 | Minimum installer's fields on res.partner for connection with MyDS, with data but no views.
 [partner_relation](partner_relation/) | 14.0.1.0.0 | We separate this model's creation from `dualsun_base` because we need the model to exist before loading "dualsun_base/data/partner_extra_data.xml" in pre_init_hook.
 [partner_role](partner_role/) | 14.0.1.0.0 | Add a "Role" field on Partners and Partners Categories, allowing to relate to the Partner one specific info from one specific Category.
 We separate this model's creation from `partner_role` because we need the model to exist before loading "partner_role/data/partner_extra_data.xml" in pre_init_hook.
 [partner_stage](partner_stage/) | 14.0.1.0.0 | res.partner stage model and fields for MyDS connection.
 No views.